 - If you do the bowl first, you can then use it as sort of a bucket that will make finishing the job much easier.

-The Rest of the Bathroom
+6. Clean the Rest of the Bathroom

 RV shower stalls and tubs are made of heavy plastic materials.
 These scratch easily, and once they do, dirt builds up on the walls and floors and ruins them.
 This also happens if you use the wrong cleaning products.